BoltsJ/li-player-request/README.md

 Extends [Lancer Initiative](https://github.com/BoltsJ/lancer-initiative) allowing players to request the GM to switch to their turn.
 This requires version 0.5.0 or later in order to function.

+## Install

+Use this manifest url in the foundry module browser: https://github.com/BoltsJ/li-player-request/releases/latest/download/module.json

 ## Development

 This serves primarily as documentation to the Hook in Lancer Initiative so that others can customize what happens when players click the tracker.